demirg/hackandlead/README.md

+# Hack 'n' Lead

 Raiffeisen participates in the Hack ’n’ Lead 2018 as Gold Sponsor.
 On our GitHub repository the hacking teams will find all information they need to join the competition to our challenge.

-> Reimaging the bank branch for the digital era.
+## The Challenge: Reimaging the bank branch for the digital era.

 The Raiffeisen group is a collective of Raiffeisen banks organised in the form of a cooperative, with locations across Switzerland.
 Their business activities comprise traditional interest-earning business in the form of mortgage lending and credit business, as well as business with customer assets in the form of savings and investments.
 The Raiffeisen Group is the third-largest banking group in Switzerland and leader in retail banking.